Swift-AI/Swift-AI/README.md

 try network.resetWithWeights(preTrainedWeights)
 ```

-Note: Further information about these methods can be found in the documentation.
+Note: Further information regarding these methods can be found in the documentation.

 ### Compatibility
 Swift AI currently depends on Apple's Accelerate framework for vector/matrix calculations and digital signal processing.
 With Swift becoming open-source later this year, it remains to be seen if additional frameworks will be released as well.